 Democrat vs. Republican oversimplifies where you can exist on the political spectrum and also sets up a “them vs. us” mentality.
 As soon as we hear someone mention that they support a political party, we often start to make assumptions about their views, lifestyle, and personality even if we know nothing about the person.

-On the flip side, we can assume beliefs and opinions based on how we label ourselves.
-For example, let's say you're an 18-year-old who recently registered to vote.
+We can also assume beliefs and opinions based on how we label ourselves.
+Let's say you're an 18-year-old who recently registered to vote.
 You're voting for the first time (woo!) and come across names you don't recognize on the ballot.
 Luckily, you know you're a Democrat, so when it's a head-to-head matchup of Democrat vs. Republican, it's an easy choice - you choose the Democrat.
 However, the candidate you choose may have extreme views on several issues that you don't agree with.
-The other candidate actually happens to be quite moderate, but you don’t notice because, well, it’s Democrat vs. Republican and as a Democrat, you can’t imagine voting for a Republican.
+The other candidate happens to be quite moderate, but you don’t notice because, well, it’s Democrat vs. Republican and as a Democrat, you can’t imagine voting for a Republican.
 Or maybe you're voting for a proposition on the ballot and vote based on the answer to "What would a Democrat do?" without doing any research.
 As if the world was trying to prove my point for me, I overheard that exact sentiment the other day when one person said to two others, “It was kind of a close race, but I could not bring myself to vote for a Republican.”

 That was a charged example, but stepping back, the same applies to examples like introvert vs. extrovert.
 We often assume the introvert must be shy and reserved or the extrovert is gregarious and outgoing.
 You could even label yourself as an introvert because you’re shy and then start to assume some of the attributes of an introvert without considering what that truly means.
 Maybe you’re shy but actually get energized from small social gatherings (which would mean you might be higher on the extraversion scale than you thought).
 You can exist somewhere in the middle of the spectrum!
 It’s not an either-or.